nsidc/earthaccess/paper/paper.md

 (ESDS) program through the Openscapes project (NASA award **______**, PIs Julia Lowndes and Erin Robinson).
 We thank NASA Openscapes for the community workshops, collaborative working environment, and people-first approach that have motivated and continue to support this work.
 We are grateful to the
-National Snow and Ice Data Center (NSIDC) for hosting the repository during its initial development, and to all contributors who have shaped `earthaccess` through code, documentation, issue reports, and community engagement.
+National Snow and Ice Data Center (NSIDC) for hosting the repository during its initial development, and to all contributors who have shaped `earthaccess` through contributing code, documentation, issue reports, and community engagement.
 People have been able to contribute to earthaccess as adopters and developers as part of their jobs across the NASA ecosystem as well as outside of it, and this has been critical to making this shared resource successful.
-We appreciate everyone who had advocated and approved time to make this possible.
+We appreciate everyone who advocates for and uses approved time to make this possible.
 We also thank Allison Horst for the `earthaccess` artwork.